Jonan García: Club career

 Born in Bilbao, Biscay, García was a product of Athletic Bilbao's famed youth academy at Lezama, making his first-team debut on 30 August 2003 in a 0–1 La Liga home loss against FC Barcelona where he came on as a 76th-minute substitute.
 As the Basque side eventually finished fifth and qualified for the UEFA Cup, most of his appearances were made from the bench; he scored his first goal as a professional in a rare start, but in a 1–2 home defeat to Racing de Santander also at San Mamés, on 30 November 2003.

 García featured even less in the 2004–05 season, being released subsequently and spending two years in the Segunda División, with CD Castellón and Ciudad de Murcia.
 He did not finish 2006–07 in Spain, having a six-month spell with Aris Thessaloniki F.C. in the Super League Greece.

 García then returned to his country and played in the Segunda División B, with SE Eivissa-Ibiza, his solid performances earning him a return to the second division in January 2009 where he was very important in helping SD Huesca to retain their league status, 57 years after the last visit.

-In the following years, García resumed his career in the third tier, returning to division two for the 2011–12 campaign with CD Guadalajara.
+In the following years, García resumed his career in the third tier, returning to division two for 2011–12 with CD Guadalajara.
+He moved back to the former league the following campaign, being crowned champion with Deportivo Alavés.